Ned Kelly (1970 film): Karel Reisz and Albert Finney

 In the early 1960s, Karel Reisz and Albert Finney announced plans to make a film about Ned Kelly from a screenplay by David Storey.
 Finney and Reisz flew to Australia in October 1962 and spent ten weeks picking locations and doing research.

 In January 1963, it was reported the film would star Finney and Angela Lansbury.
 The movie was meant to be Finney's next project after Tom Jones (1963) and filming was to start in March 1963.

 The British arm of Columbia Pictures agreed to put up the entire budget.
 However, British labour union regulations required a mostly British crew, and the cost of putting them up in Australia put the budget beyond what Columbia were willing to pay.
 (Tom Jones had yet to be released.)
 Finney and Reisz went on to make Night Must Fall (1964) instead.

 Following this, Finney was still meant to make the film.
 However, he and Reisz eventually dropped out.

 Tony Richardson and Mick Jagger

 The project passed on to Tom Jones director Tony Richardson, who wrote the script in collaboration with Ian Jones, a Melbourne writer and producer of TV drama and expert on Ned Kelly.
 According to Kevin Brownlow, Ian McKellen was originally set to play the lead but the producers went for Mick Jagger.

 "I am taking this film very seriously", said Jagger at the time.
 "Kelly won't look anything like me.
 You wait and you'll see what I look like.
 I want to concentrate on being a character actor."

-During pre-production, other filmmakers announced their own Ned Kelly projects including Tim Burstall, Gary Shead and Dino de Laurentiis.
+During pre-production other filmmakers, including Tim Burstall, Gary Shead and Dino de Laurentiis, announced their own Ned Kelly projects.